Can I Get a CDL with a DUI?

 FMCSA Rules: What a DUI Means for Your CDL

-- BAC threshold for CDL drivers: 0.04% while driving a CMV (vs 0.08% for regular license)
+- BAC threshold for CDL drivers: 0.04% behind the wheel of a CMV, compared to 0.08% on a regular license.

 Getting a CDL After a First DUI

-- Complete your 1-year disqualification period
+- Wait out your full 1-year disqualification period.

 How a DUI Affects Getting Hired With a CDL